tasiogr/DeeplensWorkshop/Sentiment_Analysis.md

 Click on Create Table.

-Name of the table: recognize-emotions-your-name Primary key: s3key
+Name of the table: recognize-emotions-userxxx
+Primary key: s3key

 Click on Create.
 This will create a table in your DynamoDB.